About the job Head - Outcome Measurement

 Partnerships, Funders & Ecosystem Engagement

-- Contribute to the development of concept notes, proposals positioning OM 2.0 as a lead offering articulating costs, phasing, and RoI.
+- Contribute to the development of concept notes, proposals positioning OM 2.0 as a Head offering articulating costs, phasing, and RoI.

 - Represent CEGIS in external forums, conferences, and dialogues, sharing insights on innovations in outcome measurement and positioning CEGIS as a thought leader.